Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

 with $\{\ab_i\}_{i=1}^n\in \mR^d$ being $n$ data points.
 In this case, $\Mb_t = \frac{1}{\sqrt{n}}\cdot\diag(f_1''(\ab_1^\top\xb_t)^{1/2}, \ldots, f_n''(\ab_n^\top\xb_t)^{1/2})\Ab$ where $\Ab = (\ab_1, \ldots, \ab_n)^\top\in \mR^{n\times d}$ is the data matrix.

-Another family of stochastic Newton methods is based on the so-called Sketch-and-Project framework \citep[e.g.,][]{Gower2015Randomized}, where a low-rank Hessian estimate is used to construct a Newton-like step (with the Moore-Penrose pseudoinverse instead of the matrix inverse).
-While linear convergence rates have been derived for these methods \citep[e.g.,][]{Derezinski2020Precise}, they do not fit into our stochastic oracle framework due to an intrinsic bias arising in these Hessian~estimates (see Section \ref{subsec:literature} for further discussion).
+Another family of stochastic Newton methods is based on the so-called~Sketch-and-Project framework \citep[e.g.,][]{Gower2015Randomized}, where a low-rank Hessian estimate is used to construct a Newton-like step (with the Moore-Penrose pseudoinverse instead of the matrix inverse).
+For example, in one approach \citep{Gower2019RSN}, the Newton-like step in the $t$-th iteration is obtained by generating a sketching matrix $\Sb_t\in\mR^{s\times d}$ to construct a rank-$s$ approximate of the inverse Hessian, resulting in the update: -6pt

+While linear convergence rates have been derived for these methods \citep[e.g.,][]{Derezinski2022Sharp}, they do not fit into our stochastic oracle framework due to an intrinsic bias arising in the Hessian estimates (see Section \ref{subsec:literature} for further discussion).

-Numerous stochastic Newton methods using \eqref{equ:SSN} or \eqref{equ:SKN} with various types of convergence~guarantees have been proposed \citep{Byrd2011Use, Byrd2012Sample, Friedlander2012Hybrid, Erdogdu2015Convergence, RoostaKhorasani2018Sub, Bollapragada2018Exact, Pilanci2017Newton, Agarwal2017Second, Derezinski2019Distributed, Derezinski2020Debiasing, Derezinski2020Precise, Lacotte2021Adaptive}.
+Numerous stochastic Newton methods using \eqref{equ:SSN} or \eqref{equ:SKN} with various types of convergence~guarantees have been proposed \citep{Byrd2011Use, Byrd2012Sample, Friedlander2012Hybrid, Erdogdu2015Convergence, RoostaKhorasani2018Sub, Bollapragada2018Exact, Pilanci2017Newton, Agarwal2017Second, Kovalev2019Stochastic, Derezinski2019Distributed, Derezinski2020Debiasing, Derezinski2020Precise, Lacotte2021Adaptive}.
 We review these related references later and point to \cite{Berahas2020investigation} for a recent brief survey.
-However, the existing approaches to stochastic Newton methods share common limitations, which we now discuss.
+However, the existing approaches to stochastic Newton~methods share common limitations, which we now discuss.

 The majority of literature studies the convergence of stochastic Newton by establishing a \textit{high probability error recursion}.
-For example, \cite{Erdogdu2015Convergence, RoostaKhorasani2018Sub, Pilanci2017Newton, Agarwal2017Second} all showed (or showed a similar result) that stochastic Newton methods enjoy a local linear-quadratic recursion:
+For example, \cite{Erdogdu2015Convergence, RoostaKhorasani2018Sub, Pilanci2017Newton, Agarwal2017Second} all showed, roughly speaking, that stochastic Newton methods exploit a local~linear-quadratic recursion:

-for some constants $c_1, c_2>0$ and $\delta\in(0, 1)$.
-These constants are determined by the sample or sketch size at each iteration.
-Based on \eqref{equ:LQ:error}, one often applies the result for $t = 0,1,\ldots,T$~recursively, uses the union bound, and establishes local convergence with probability $1 - T\delta$.
-This approach has the following key drawbacks.